I. PURPOSE

 - The Team gathers to share relevant information and assess the existence, if any, and risks presented and potential risk mitigation measures.

 - Generally, these matters are referred for processing under SUU Policy 11.2, including that the review and appeal procedures set out in that Policy apply.
 Additionally, other policies also may apply depending on the nature and circumstances surrounding the conduct.
 The applicable processes may run simultaneously or sequentially and the review may be conducted for different purposes as set out in those policies.
-Other applicable policies may include, but are not limited to, SUU Policy 5.27, Policy 5.60, employment policies related to Student Employees (when applicable) or the housing residential contract.
+Other applicable policies may include, but are not limited to, SUU Policy 5.27, Policy 5.60, employment policies related to Student Employees (when applicable), or a housing residential contract.

 - The administrator(s) carrying out responsibilities under SUU Policy 11.2 may (but is not required to) at any time ask the Student Behavioral Assessment Team to reconvene to provide input on additional, new or different information gathered through the processes under SUU Policy 11.2.